jon-heard/obsidian-inline-scripts/README.md

 - Fill in rest of readme instructions
 - confirm plugin works on iphone
 - polish code
-- Empty shortcut is "helperblock": it clears out helper scripts.
-It is auto-added to the end of each shortcut file
-- add an automatic "help" shortcut that lists all "* help" lines.
-- add mention of submitting shortcut files to readme
-- add to default shortcuts: date, time, datetime

 ### 0.10.0
 - Remove "expansion trigger" option for mobile